-People often say — ditch the elevator and take the stairs, instead.
-You must be wondering if climbing stairs is a good workout or even a workout at all.
-Well, it does have far more health benefits than you can possibly imagine.
-This article will discuss the advantages and disadvantages of climbing stairs and how to make it work for your weight loss goal.
+People often say — ditch the elevator and take the stairs if you want to lose weight.
+Are you wondering if climbing stairs is a good workout for weight loss, or does it offer any health benefits at all?
+This article will discuss the advantages and disadvantages of climbing stairs to help you make an informed decision before adding it to your fitness regimen.

 Top 10 Benefits Of Climbing Stairs

-Climbing stairs may make you gasp initially, but the more you do it, the more stamina you will create.
+Climbing stairs may make you gasp initially, but the more you do it, the more stamina you will build.

-As a vertical exercise, stair climbing pits the climber against gravity and in doing so, it enhances muscle and bone strength.
+As a vertical exercise, stair climbing pits the climber against gravity, and in doing so, it enhances muscle and skeletal strength.

-There are several ways to climb stairs, and this simple act refreshes your mind, gives you an adrenaline rush, and produces happy hormones.
+There are several ways to climb stairs, and this simple workout refreshes your mind, gives you an adrenaline rush, and stimulates the production of happy hormones.

-Stair climbing helps your heart and lungs function better, reduces your resting heart rate, bad cholesterol, and lowers mortality rate.
+Stair climbing reduces your resting heart rate, decreases bad cholesterol, and lowers the mortality risk.

-Climbing stairs help unclog the arteries and boost your overall blood flow.
+Climbing stairs helps unclog the arteries and boosts your overall blood flow.

-Climbing stairs for 20 minutes daily reduces the risk of severe conditions like diabetes, headaches, osteoporosis, etc.
+Climbing stairs for 20 minutes daily reduces the risk of severe conditions like diabetes, headaches, and osteoporosis.

 Must Read: Non-Surgical Weight Management Solution